Im sure tons of you have replaced your sewer line yourself.. hopefully.. lol

 Oh boy!
 Hitting utilities is the worst part of digging IMO.
 Hope all goes better for you from here on.

 Ooops!
 I think we all forgot to tell you to call before you dig!
 Sorry, Bill

 Man, what a nightmare!
 I appreciate your honesty and willingess to share this adventure.
 Good luck!

 having your lines marked is probablly the number one and most common thing to do, pretty well known, but the reason I didnt is when I called the dig alert people (its 1800digalert in arizona, something different in texas forgot what i called) they said they wouldnt mark it for around 5 days due to the ground having snow on it, and 5 days wasnt an option at that point, couldnt of been prevented real well anyways as they were on top of the sewer. $4000 later were gonna be legal.. problem is new law effective oct 09 in texas states something among the lines of if you upgrade the water lines, everything effected by the water lines has to be brought up to code something like that, so water heater needs couple new vents, pan, gas line doesnt have a riser on the outside of the house it comes up underneath, all costly additions to the orignal plumbers estimate, and were not done yet. worst part is the excavating I spent days on and good money isnt gonna be good enough as now were replacing all 3 and they have to be further apart then they orignally were.. bummer.. what a waste.. exciting adventure.. learned never try that again, plumbers charge a premium and theres reasons why.

-Updated about 8 years ago
+Updated over 8 years ago

 regarding that new law i mentioned im not sure if its texas wide or a local town/county law..